 No mechanical seals.
 Do not buy a sewage treatment plant whose tank is made in two halves and joined together using bolts, rubber seals, sealants, etc. If a tank has a seam it should be PLASTIC WELDED ONLY.
 The same applies to tank inlets and outlets - do not buy a plant that has sealing rings for the pipes to slide through!.
 Inlets and outlets must be spigots, welded or moulded as part of the tank.
 All seals eventually perish and fail and are impossible to replace, unless you dig the plant up again!

 If a seal fails, then the plant is in serious trouble, as sewage can leak out and groundwater can leak in, flooding the plant way beyond its flow rate capacity.
-Raw, untreated sewage then flows out of the plant, blocking drainfields and polluting watercourses and the only solution is to buy and install a new sewage treatment plant, plus soakaway drainage field, if it had one.
+Raw, untreated sewage also flows out of the plant, blocking drainfields and polluting watercourses and the only solution is to buy and install a new sewage treatment plant, plus soakaway drainage field, if it had one.

 Electricity consumption of the sewage treatment plant.
 This varies enormously between makes of plant.
 For a 6 person sewage plant this can vary from 34 watts/hour to 583 watts/hour.
 Make sure that you know what size of electricity bill to expect.

 No internal moving parts.
 Avoid all plants that rely on internal moving parts - motors, gearboxes, discs, etc. as sewage is very corrosive and moving parts are made of metal - not a good combination for a long working life.
 The parts are also very expensive to replace, so cost the spare parts needed before you buy.
 A new Disc Pack can cost almost as much as a new plant.